Electrovian/Project-PrintNet/README.md

 ---

 ## Budget
 No direct expenses were required for this project.
-We used personal computers, free software, and university resources.
+We used personal computers, free software, and university resources(professor Help with code).

 ---